gctools-outilsgc/aurora-website/src/docs/en/component/errors-and-validation.md

 ## Error Boxes

-As well, have an error box appear at the beginning of the form listing the errors.
-In the error box specify the number of errors, and list them numerically in the order in which they appear in the form.
-For each error provide the reason for the error and a link that directs the user to the error.
-If the user attempts to submit the form with incomplete necessary fields, direct them to this error box.

-## Validation

-Fields should be validated when the user has completed the required field information, but prior to the user submitting or completing the entire form.
+The error box provides a summary of validation errors.
+After a user has submitted a form, this box will show applicable errors in particular fields.
+The error box appears at the top of the form.

+Each error listed in the box is a link to that respective input field.
+Error messaages should be concise but descriptive of the error.
+More information is provided inline.

 <documentationtabs remove="react">
       <doctabpanel type="html">

 ## Error Boxes

+The error box uses the `.alert`,`.alert-danger` and `.alert-danger-banner` classes to create the component.
+Use the `.alert-link` to apply the correct styling to error links.

 <section class="alert alert-danger alert-danger-banner">
     <h2>Field error or required</h2>